 (1) See “Non-IFRS Financial Measures”

-HIGHLIGHTS FOR THE THREE MONTHS ENDING MARCH 31, 2021
+HIGHLIGHTS FOR THE THREE MONTHS ENDED MARCH 31, 2022

-Vertex’s vision of being a world leading environmental services company has not changed.
-As an Environmental Service business, we believe we are uniquely positioned for ESG performance.
-We understand that we have a responsibility to maximize our Internal ESG performance and have made a corporate commitment to do so.
-More substantially, we understand that our Supply Chain opportunity to support the ESG initiatives of our customers has a significantly broader global impact.
-As such our ESG system design includes both an internal and supply chain focus.
-As our ESG journey evolves so too will our measurement and reporting, holding ourselves accountable to internal and supply chain metrics.
+Vertex’s vision of being a world-leading environmental services company has not changed.
+As an environmental service business, we believe we are uniquely positioned for ESG performance.
+We understand that we have a responsibility to maximize our internal ESG performance and have made a corporate commitment to do so.
+More substantially, we understand that our opportunity to support the ESG initiatives of our customers has a significantly broader global impact.
+As such our ESG system design includes both an internal and a customer focus.
+As our ESG journey evolves so too will our measurement and reporting, holding ourselves accountable to internal and customer metrics.
 Ultimately, our intent is to create business resiliency by becoming a primary source of executable ESG supply chain solutions for our customers.

 Since 1962, Vertex has been a leading North American provider of environmental services.
-Headquartered in Sherwood Park, Alberta, Vertex employs a staff of approximately 650 employees and lease operators that provide services to help clients achieve their developmental and operational goals.
-From initial site selection, consultation and regulatory approval, through construction, operation and maintenance, to conclusion and environmental cleanup, Vertex provides a wide array of services to customers operating in industries such as energy, mining, utilities, private development, public infrastructure, construction, telecommunications, forestry, agriculture and government.
+Headquartered in Sherwood Park, Alberta, Vertex employs a staff of approximately 950 employees and lease operators that provide services to help clients achieve their developmental and operational goals.
+From initial site selection, consultation, and regulatory approval, through construction, operation, and maintenance, to conclusion and environmental cleanup, Vertex provides a wide array of services to customers operating in industries such as energy, mining, utilities, private development, public infrastructure, construction, telecommunications, forestry, agriculture, and government.

 Vertex principally operates in Canada with select locations in the United States.